ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

 ## Introduction

 To end the year on lighter more inspirational note we'll go into 10 cool examples achieved with artificial intelligence.
-These are all short videos with some more written information, most of these already have or soon will have an impact on our lives one way or another.
+These are all short videos with some more written information, most of these already have or will soon have an impact on our lives one way or another.

-The 10 examples can be divided in to X categories:
+The 10 examples can be divided in to 3 categories:

 ### How the models works and perceive the world